codr7/eli/README.md

 - [Swift](https://github.com/codr7/sweet)

 ## Performance
-I decided early on that Python would make a reasonable performance target to aim for since it has a comparable level of dynamism and is very popular.
+I decided early on that Python would make a reasonable performance target to aim for since it's mostly interpreted and very well known.

 ```
 $ python3 benchmarks/run.py